 When registered political parties select a new leader they will usually hold a leadership contest.
 Leadership contestants must be registered and must file a campaign return with the Chief Electoral Officer (CEO).
 Political parties are required to advise the CEO of the results of each leadership contest they conduct.

 HOW DOES A POLITICAL PARTY GAIN ‘OFFICIAL’ STATUS?

-To be able to raise funds, incur expenses or transfer funds to or from the candidates it endorses, a political party must be registered with the CEO.
+A political party must be registered with the CEO before it is able to raise funds, incur expenses or transfer funds to or from the candidates it endorses.
 One of three different public support criteria must be met before registration can be considered.
 In addition, certain details, required positions (e.g. Chief Financial Officer), associated names/signatures and specific financial institution and related account information must be provided when the application is made.